BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

             -H "Content-Length: 0"
 ```

-With the changes to the deplyment workflow in place, I created and pushed a new tag: [v2.14.3].
+With the changes to the deployment workflow in place, I created and pushed a new tag: [v2.14.3].
 This
 was built and, _somehow_ [deployed] perfectly without any issues.

 {{< figure src="site-deployment-success.png" caption="Successful deployment of `v2.14.3`" >}}

-With the site dpeloyed successfully, and seemingly all the Terraform and other infrastructure all
+With the site deployed successfully, and seemingly all the Terraform and other infrastructure all
 set up correctly, I was able to finally go to bed.

 [copyright page]: https://blakerain.com/copyright